Constraining ultra light fermionic dark matter with Milky-Way observations: Introduction

 \section{Introduction}

-The determination of the properties of the particle that play the role of dark matter is perhaps the most active field in experimental and theoretical physics of our time \cite{Arcadi:2017kky,Bertone:2004pz,Jungman:1995df,Tanabashi:2018oca}.
-In spite of this effort, up to now, none of the properties of dark matter are known.
+The determination of the properties of the particles that play the role of dark matter is perhaps the most active field in experimental and theoretical physics of our time \cite{Arcadi:2017kky,Bertone:2004pz,Jungman:1995df,ParticleDataGroup:2024cfk}.
+Despite this effort, up to now none of the properties of dark matter is known.
 Not even its mass or its spin.
-Taking into account only this two properties, the mass and the spin of the dark matter candidate, we can divide many models and candidates for dark matter in at least three main streams: \begin{enumerate} \item the heavy mass fermionic (spin one-half) candidate, i.e. the weakly interacting massive particle (WIMP) \cite{Lee:1977ua}, \item the ultra-light massive spin zero particle candidate, i.e. the axion-like particles \cite{Weinberg:1977ma,Wilczek:1977pj,Peccei:1977hh,Matos:1998vk,Matos:2000ss,Hu:2000ke,Marsh:2015xka,Hui:2016ltb,Bernal:2010zz,UrenaLopez:2010ur,Bernal:2005hw} and, \item the ultra-light fermionic dark matter candidate, i.e. the sterile neutrino \cite{Dodelson:1993je,Shi:1998km,Dodelson:2005tp,Boyarsky:2018tvu,Dasgupta:2013zpn} \end{enumerate} The WIMP paradigm is strongly motivated by the elegant thermal freeze-out mechanism for dark matter production \cite{Lee:1977ua}.
-Among the many WIMP candidates, the prototype of a WIMP particle is the neutralino, and other supersymmetric candidates \cite{Jungman:1995df}.
+Considering only these two properties, the mass and the spin of the dark matter candidate, we can classify many models and candidates for dark matter in at least three main streams: \begin{enumerate} \item the heavy mass fermionic (spin one-half) candidate, i.e. the weakly interacting massive particle (WIMP) \cite{Lee:1977ua}, \item the ultra-light massive spin zero particle candidate, i.e. the axion-like particles \cite{Weinberg:1977ma,Wilczek:1977pj,Peccei:1977hh,Matos:1998vk,Matos:2000ss,Hu:2000ke,Marsh:2015xka,Hui:2016ltb,Bernal:2010zz,UrenaLopez:2010ur,Bernal:2005hw,Robles:2018fur} and, \item the ultra-light fermionic dark matter candidate, i.e. the sterile neutrino \cite{Dodelson:1993je,Shi:1998km,Dodelson:2005tp,Boyarsky:2018tvu,Dasgupta:2013zpn,Berezhiani:1995am,Randall:2015xza,Randall:2016bqw,Davoudiasl:2020uig}. \end{enumerate} The WIMP paradigm is strongly motivated by the elegant thermal freeze-out mechanism for dark matter production \cite{Lee:1977ua}.
+Among the many candidates for WIMP, the neutralino is the prototype together with other supersymmetric candidates \cite{Jungman:1995df}.
 Actually, the WIMP fits perfectly in the standard cosmological model because they are massive enough to be "cold relics".
-That means that they decoupled after they became non-relativistic.
-Astrophysical observations need in addition to Cold dark matter (CDM), a cosmological constant $\Lambda$ in order to explain the present accelerated expansion of the universe.
-This is the so called $\Lambda$-CDM model.
+It means that they decoupled after they became non-relativistic.
+Astrophysical observations need in addition to cold dark matter (CDM) a cosmological constant $\Lambda$ to explain the present accelerated expansion of the universe.
+This is the so-called $\Lambda$-CDM model.
 Among their virtues, N-body simulations within a $\Lambda$-CDM universe fit most of the cosmological observables like Supernova Ia data, the power spectrum, weak lensing and more \cite{Aghanim:2018eyx}.
-Furthermore, it has some predictions: a universal density profile from hierarchical clustering for the dark matter halo of galaxies, commonly refered as the Navarro-Frenk-White (NFW) dark matter profile \cite{Navarro:1996gj}.
-This profile has central densities that rises as $\rho\sim r^{-\beta}$ , with $\beta \sim 1-1.5$.
-Nevertheless, observed galaxy rotation curves favor a constant density profile.
+Furthermore, it has some predictions: A universal density profile from hierarchical clustering for the dark matter halo of galaxies, commonly referred to as the Navarro-Frenk-White (NFW) dark matter profile \cite{Navarro:1996gj}.
+This profile has central densities that behave as $\rho\sim r^{-\beta}$, with $\beta \sim 1-1.5$.
+Nevertheless, observed galaxy rotation curves favor a constant density profile in contrast to the NFW profile.
 This is known as the {\it "Core-Cusp"} problem \cite{corecusp}.
-Moreover, the number of predicted satellite galaxies is bigger than the observed.
-This problem is known as the {\it "missing satellite problem"} \cite{Klypin:1999uc}.
-Another problem rises from N-body simulations: the average density of dwarf galaxies is much bigger that the observed densities of the local group, a problem that is known as the {\it Too big to fail} problem \cite{BoylanKolchin:2011de}.
-More troubles arises as soon as current experimental efforts have not reveal any positive signal of their existence.
-Neither by direct detection experiments \cite{Aprile:2018dbl} or by indirect detection \cite{Arcadi:2017kky} in any of different possible astrophysical signatures.
-Furthermore, DM collider production has not been observed yet \cite{Boveia:2018yeb}.
+Moreover, the number of predicted satellite galaxies is bigger than the observed one.
+This problem is known as {\it the "missing satellite problem"} \cite{Klypin:1999uc}.
+Another problem emerges from N-body simulations: the average density of dwarf galaxies is much higher than the observed densities of the local group, a problem known as the {\it Too big to fail} problem \cite{BoylanKolchin:2011de}.
+More troubles arise as soon as current experimental efforts have not revealed any positive signal of existence of WIMPs.
+Neither by direct detection experiments \cite{Aprile:2018dbl,PandaX-4T:2021bab,LZ:2022lsv,XENON:2023cxc} or by indirect detection \cite{Arcadi:2017kky,Chan:2019ptd,MAGIC:2016xys}.
+Furthermore, DM collider production has not yet been observed \cite{Boveia:2018yeb}.